Edurecliclaje con niños

 This experiential program teams up top executives and entrepreneurs with thought leaders in business, science, design, and the arts to gain insights from nature that will help them drive their businesses to new levels of performance.
 The 2019 program was the third in a series focusing on design solutions to be mined from 3.8 billion years of Nature’s evolutionary R&D and selection for advantage.

 The Pioneering Ocean-to-Ocean Panama Expedition 2019

 February, 2019.
 The pioneering Ocean-to-Ocean Panama Expedition was held in Panama, produced by David Meerman Scott and introducing Hubspot executive Carolyn Kim and Geoversity associate Roberto Saint-Malo.
-The journey included the participation of the MUSE School of Malibu.
+The journey included the participation of the MUSE Global School.

 Geoversity and the Guna Youth Congress —led by Iniquilipi Chiari— pioneered this Life Changer journey across Panama, the isthmus joining the Americas.
 This expedition, on mountain bike, by foot, pack boat and horse, started on a beach in the Pacific Ocean, at the gateway to one of the most significant estuary wetlands on the west coast of Latin America.
 They took two days to bike uphill into the Mamoní Valley Preserve, up to the Continental Divide and Geoversity’s Centro Mamoní in the rainforest, followed by two more days of rafting and paddling into the autonomous Guna territory.
 Finally, they reached the Caribbean Sea, where they spent a night on a community-managed island, Gunayala.